dislick/pwgen/README.md

 ## Defaults

-If you run `pwgen` without a `--length` option it will determine the length based on the available charsets to get **at least 256 bits of entropy**.
-The less different characters that are available through those charsets, the longer the password will get.
+If you run `pwgen` without a `--length` option it will determine the length based on the available charsets to get to **at least 256 bits of entropy**.
+The less different characters that are available through those charsets, the longer the resulting password will get.

 Without charset flags (`-a`, `-A`, `-n`, or `-s`) present, it uses all possible charsets.